Skip to content

 Overview of Making Global Sense

-Global Sense emulates the structure and logic of Common Sense.
+Global Sense mirrors the structure of Paine’s Common Sense.

 Part I. Our Global Awakening

-Where Paine explained the nature of government and the law, I explain our lives our governed by how we make sense of life.
-A billion of us see our oneness, I report, and we’re building a global sense movement.
+Where Paine explained the nature of government and the law, the author explains our lives are governed by how we make sense of life.
+A billion of us see our oneness, he reports.
+We’re building a global sense movement.

 Part II.
 Kings and Other Masters

-Where Paine blamed monarchy and hereditary succession for tyranny, I name ancient alpha male rule and authority addiction for the wealth and power abuses now menacing life and liberty on earth.
+Where Paine blamed monarchy and hereditary succession for despotism, the author blames ancient alpha male rule and authority addiction for the wealth and power abuses now menacing life and liberty on earth.

 Part III.
 Thoughts on the State of World Affairs

-Where Paine surveyed the scary state of American affairs, I survey the scary state of world affairs, the threats to democracy and the planet, the realistic dangers of tyranny in our lands and in our minds.
+Where Paine surveyed the scary state of American affairs in 1776, the author surveys the scary state of world affairs today, the threats to democracy and the planet, the realistic dangers of tyranny in our lands and in our minds.

 Part IV.
 Our Ability to Change the World

-Where Paine told colonists how to win a revolutionary war and wrote the plan used to create the republic, I adapt his plan for evolving enlightened direct republics, so we build our world anew, while we can.
+Where Paine told colonists how to win a revolutionary war and wrote the plan used to create the republic, the author adapts this plan for evolving enlightened direct republics, so we build our world anew, while we can.

 Book | Ideas | Contents | OVERVIEW | MAKING SENSE | THOMAS PAINE | Judah Freed | Read Book